PuravsPoint/DecipheringUAL/README.md

 [03-Add-RoleGroupMember](03-Add-RoleGroupMember.md) - This page will help you investigate the audit event for the Add-RoleGroupMember operation from a DFIR perspective.

+[04-Get-RoleGroup](04-Get-RoleGroup.md) - This page will help you investigate the audit event for the Get-RoleGroup operation from a DFIR perspective.

-**[04-Get-RoleGroup]** - This upcoming page will help you investigate the audit event for the Get-RoleGroup operation from a DFIR perspective.
+[05-Get-RoleGroupMember) - This upcoming page will help you investigate the audit event for the Get-RoleGroupMember operation from a DFIR perspective.